ck89119/mo-vector-python/examples/orm-sqlalchemy-quickstart/README.md

-# Integrate TiDB Vector Search with SQLAlchemy ORM

-This is a simple demo to show how to integrate TiDB Vector Search with the SQLAlchemy ORM to search for similar text in a TiDB Serverless cluster.

 ## Prerequisites

-- A running TiDB Serverless cluster with vector search enabled
+- A running MO instance or cluster with vector search and full text search enabled
 - Python 3.8 or later

 ## Run the example